len-onN/len-onN/README.md

 ## Hello world.

 In October 2022, I began my journeys into the world of web development, and part of the way is here.
+Soon there'll be updates in documentation, and new projects.

 Questions, suggestions? lenonphilippi@gmail.com, [Linkedin](https://www.linkedin.com/in/lenon-fernandes-philippi-baaa92252/).